The difference between ‘planning’ and ‘detailed’ drawings

 There are two fundamental parts to architectural drawings.
 ‘Planning’ and ‘Detailed design’.
-The concept, appearance and layout design is undertaken en-route to producing ‘Planning’ drawings.
-The technical side of construction information is tackled in the ‘Detailed Design’ stage.
+The concept, appearance and layout design is all undertaken en-route to producing ‘Planning’ stage drawings, named due to the usual need to apply for planning permission.
+The technical side of construction information is tackled in the ‘Detailed Design’ stage, usually after securing planning consent.

 On some small or simple projects the work is straightforward enough not to need any further detailed construction information.
-A quality + experienced builder can work from ‘Planning’ drawings, with some site questions answered by the clients directly.
+A quality and experienced builder can work from ‘Planning’ drawings only, working out all the details themselves, with some site questions answered by the clients directly.
 They will use their knowledge and experience to build the building to the planning drawings.
 It can be a sensible approach to avoid paying for unnecessary drawings or delay.
 The builder can appoint a structural engineer to provide sizes and calculations for enlarged openings, and can liaise with Building Control directly.
+However post October 2023 this will mean the contractor will default to assuming the role of ‘Principal Designer’ as well as ‘Principal Contractor’ which comes with some more stringent legally required duties that need to be discharged before a final certificate from building control can be issued..